People's Choice Awards 2019: Best Dressed Stars on the Red Carpet

-People's Choice Awards 2019: Zendaya, Storm Reid and More Best Dressed Stars on the Red Carpet
+People's Choice Awards 2019: Zendaya, Storm Reid, the Kardashians & More Best Dressed Stars on the Red Carpet

 The 2019 People's Choice Awards is here -- and stars are bringing their A-game to the red carpet.

 Celebs dressed to impress for the awards show, honoring the best in pop culture over the past year.
-Avengers: Endgame, Game of Thrones and Ariana Grande racked up the most nominations at this year's People's Choice Awards, but it was stars like Zendaya and Storm Reid who really shined at the Barker Hangar in Santa Monica, California.
+Avengers: Endgame, Game of Thrones and Ariana Grande racked up the most nominations at this year's People's Choice Awards, but it was stars like Zendaya, Storm Reid and the Kardashians who really shined at the Barker Hangar in Santa Monica, California.

 Zendaya owned the carpet just like we knew she would in a head-turning black gown.
 The Spider-Man: Far From Home star, who is nominated for Female Movie Star of 2019, paired her gown with a top knot and colorful lip.